SpencerBrown/SpencerBrown.github.io/_posts/2016-02-15-osx-linux-dual-boot.md

 2. A decent Internet connection, as you will be downloading multiple gigabytes of code.
 3. A USB flash drives that you can erase.
 It need to be at least 8GB, preferably 16GB.
 A USB3 flash drive will make this go much faster.

-**We do this in five steps:**
+**We do this in several steps:**

 1. Back up any data that you need
-1. Clean install macOS Sierra
+2. Clean install macOS Sierra
+3. Prepare for Arch Linux install
-2. Prepare for Arch Linux install
+4. **or** Prepare for Arch Linux encrypted install
-3. Install Arch Linux
+5. Install Arch Linux
-4. Set up dual boot
+6. Set up dual boot

 ## Back up data